ethereum-optimism/specs/specs/interop/messaging.md

 - `id` is the [`Identifier`] encoded in the executing message, matching the block attributes of the initiating message.
 - `executing_block` is the block where the executing message was included in.
 - `EXPIRY_TIME = 180 * 24 * 60 * 60 = 15552000` seconds, i.e. 180 days.

+## Special Messages

+### `logIndex` wildcard

+[wildcard]: #logindex-wildcard

+The author of an executing-transaction may defer the specification of an exact `logIndex` to the block-builder.
+Deferring the `logIndex` enables the executing side to request a message to be initiated.
+The `logIndex` value of `0x01000000000000000000000000000000000000000000000000000000000000` functions as wildcard.

+The block-builder is responsible for mapping the wildcard `logIndex` to a valid `logIndex` by appending it to a list of indices, declared statically in the input data of the last transaction of the block.

+This declaring transaction must have a `to` address of `0x42ff000000000000000000000000000000000000`.
+The transaction input must be a concatenated list of big-endian `uint32` `logIndex` values.
+For each executing transaction with a wildcard `logIndex`, in the order these transactions were included in, there is one value in the list.
+This value helps verifiers statically resolve the wildcard `logIndex`.

+#### Intents

+This functions as a building-block for intents: users can express dependencies on contract events that are yet to be created by a block-builder of the identified chain.

+Users may build application-layer protocols to include random or incremental values in their executing message, such that they can guarantee that the intent has not already been fulfilled on the initiating side.
+This allows users to effectively pull the latest state of a chain, without having direct access or gas funds on the chain.

 ## Message Graph